Imperial-Slug/Linux-Post-install-Helper/README.md

 scare new Linux desktop users away, and that might make it more inviting for others to try Linux; taking some of the desktop marketshare away from profit-focused, proprietary operating systems that only exist to make money for someone far removed from everyday life.

-This project is far from finished and will eventually support other distributions.